academe/google-webfonts-for-woo-framework/google-fonts-for-woo-framework/readme.txt

 2.

 == Changelog ==

+= Version 1.4.1 =
+* Filter out weights that have not been selected in the admin page, to reduce bandwidth.
+* Display additional error details when the API cannot be accessed.

 = Version 1.3.4 =
 * Updated URL and instructions for the Google webfonts console (to get an API key).